coderamen666/srd-v3.5-md/epic/epic-spells.md

 mage armor,* providing a +20 armor bonus to Armor Class.
 Unlike mundane armor, *epic mage armor* entails no armor check penalty, arcane spell failure chance, or speed reduction.
-Because *epic mage armor* is made of force, incorporeal creatures can't bypass it the way they do normal armor.
+Because *epic mage armor* is made of force, incorporeal creatures can’t bypass it the way they do normal armor.

 ## Epic Repulsion